 Hang wine glasses and cups.

-These are just some of the ways you can organize your kitchen.
+All in all, these are just some of the ways you can organize your kitchen.
 Once you get the knack of organizing, the other methods will come to you by instinct.
 Do share your thoughts or other ways people can be more creative in organizing their kitchen.